rogue-sys/pi_dimension_ai_hack/README.md

 ### ✔ **The App Nobody Asked For**
 Nobody needs an alternate-universe version of themselves — yet it’s impossible to stop exploring.

-### ✔ **Minimum Viable Chaos**
-Weird coordinates, bizarre traits, absurd archetypes, and unpredictable AI generations — pure chaos.

-### ✔ **Productivity for the Unproductive**
-This app is gloriously useless.
-Exactly what the theme wants.

----

 ## 🧪 Demo Flow (Under 4 Minutes)